-- A3 Recognise the place of research activity in the development of Chinese medicine and Acupuncture. - A4 Understand the diversity of values associated with health and well being. - A5 Explain health as a contested concept.
+- A2 Demonstrate understanding of the philosophical and theoretical concepts underpinning the practice of Complementary therapies. - A3 Recognise the importance of research to the development of Complementary therapies - A4 Understand the diversity of values associated with health and well being. - A5 Explain health as a contested concept.